PlanTL-GOB-ES/SciELO-Spain-Crawler/README.md

 records/
 The second folder created by the crawler.
 It contains the publications' information in XML format, very similar to the metadata.
-This file includes the full text in HTML format, its title and its abstract in Spanish and English (if available)...
+This file includes the full text in HTML format, its title and its abstract in Spanish and English (if available).

 dublin_core_extended/
 The third folder created by the crawler.
 It contains the same files of the "dublin_core_records" folder,